Deep Creek Reserve

 The reserve’s walking paths connect with footpaths along Pakenham Creek, Cameron Way, Barrington Drive and Oakview Drive.

-All-abilities play space
+All-abilities play space and water play area

 The play space includes: